 Cheltenham Literature Festival celebrates its 70th anniversary in 2019, with an extensive line-up packed full of icons from the worlds of sport, television, music and literature.
-But while the household names promise to attract the crowds to Gloucestershire, the festival is just one of many exciting literary events that are set to celebrate writing in what remains of 2019.
+But while the Gloucestershire event provides a chance for you to meet an array of household names, the festival is just one of many exciting literary events where you can celebrate writing in what remains of 2019.

-Welcoming around 900 authors to a specially created tented village in the centre of Edinburgh, the Edinburgh International Book Festival includes more than 800 events for people of all ages.
-Nobel and Booker prize-winners are among those to feature on past line-ups, alongside sportsmen and women, illustrators, philosophers, scientists, poets, comic creators, biographers, economists and musicians.
+Welcoming around 900 authors to a specially created tented village in the centre of Edinburgh from 10 to 26 August, the Edinburgh International Book Festival includes more than 800 events for you to enjoy.
+Nobel and Booker prize-winners have featured on past line-ups, alongside sportsmen and women, illustrators, philosophers, scientists, poets, comic creators, biographers, economists and musicians.

-The Bath Children’s Literature Festival is Europe’s biggest festival dedicated to children’s literature, offering youngsters the unique opportunity to meet the creators of their literary heroes.
+The Bath Children’s Literature Festival is Europe’s biggest festival dedicated to children’s literature, offering you and your youngsters a chance to meet the creators of their literary heroes.
 David Williams and Philip Pullman were among the authors to attend in 2018, while this year’s line-up includes comedian Harry Hill and former England women’s footballer Casey Stoney, alongside authors Chris Riddell, David Baddiel, Jacqueline Wilson, Holly Smale and Chris Ryan.
-A number of Shaun the Sheep model making workshops and book readings are also included in the line-up.
+Taking place between 27 September and 6 October, there’s a number of Shaun the Sheep model making workshops and plenty of book readings to participate in.
 Away from the festival, Bath is a UNESCO World Heritage site with an abundance of splendid architecture to enjoy.

 Blenheim Palace celebrates the power of words with an all-encompassing literature, film and music festival in late October.
 The stately home has welcomed many famous faces to previous festivals, including comedian Gyles Brandreth, TV presenter Alexander Armstrong and politician Boris Johnson.
 A full programme of events is spread across four days at the festival, embracing a broad range of literary and cultural themes.

-With a diverse programme of events designed to inspire and entertain, the Kendal Mountain Literature Festival explores the connections between people, landscapes, nature and places.
+With a diverse programme of events designed to inspire and entertain, the Kendal Mountain Literature Festival in mid-November allows you to explore the connections between people, landscapes, nature and places.
 Predominantly featuring authors with ties to nature, landscape and mountain literature, more than 40 shared their work in 2018 and that figure is expected to grow.
 Set in spectacular surroundings and with a distinctive outdoors feel, the festival seeks to promote positive environmental attitudes and values through the power of literature.

-Held as an annual celebration of Belfast-born author Clive Staples Lewis, the C.S Lewis Festival explores his legacy via an array of talks, exhibitions, tours, workshops, poetry and film screenings in his former home city.
+Held as an annual celebration of Belfast-born author Clive Staples Lewis every November, the C.S Lewis Festival explores his legacy via an array of talks, exhibitions, tours, workshops, poetry and film screenings in his former home city.
 Renowned as the created of The Chronicles of Narnia, Lewis made major contributions in literary criticism, children’s and fantasy literature, and the festival is a recognition of his efforts.

-Young and old alike can embark on a magical adventure from page to place as part of Scotland’s Storybook Trail.
-The guide to places to visit includes an array of stunning locations with ties to literary figures, characters and more.
+Embark on a magical adventure from page to place across Scotland as part of Scotland’s Storybook Trail.
+The trail includes an array of stunning locations with ties to literary figures, characters and more.
 Meet some of Hedwig’s friends from J.K Rowling’s Harry Potter series at the Scottish Owl Centre or hop aboard the Hogwart’s Express at the Glenfinnan Viaduct.
 Discover how Braemer and Fidra Islands provided the inspiration for Robert Louis Stevenson’s Treasure Island or visit the Crinan Canal in Argyll, said to have influenced Kenneth Grahame’s classic The Wind in the Willows.